What is Aldol Condensation?

-It is important to differentiate aldol condensation from various addition reactions of carbonyl compounds.
+It is important to differentiate aldol condensation from various reactions of carbonyl compounds.

 - In a case of Perkin reaction, enolate generated by anhydride is aromatic.

-- A Claisen condensation contains 2 ester compounds.
+- A Claisen condensation contains two ester compounds.

 - A Henry reaction contains an aliphatic nitro compound and an aldehyde.